Shikaga/PitchBlackAnalysis/index.md

 It would not have been hard, for a writer to pick up the film after forty five minutes and turn it into a standard Freddy or Jason style slasher, with perhaps just one of the crew members escaping with the escape ship (with a cut of Riddick hiding in the engine bay for the stinger).

 But this is not the direction the film chooses to take.
 It instead becomes much more interesting.
-Johns makes a deal with Riddick, help them, guide them, and he will get his freedom.
+Johns makes a deal with Riddick: help them, guide them, and he will get his freedom.

-But before we discuss the rest of the film, let us look at the first act.
+But before we discuss the rest of the film, let us look where we are after twenty seven minutes.

-Warrant Officer First Class
----

-This is unquestionably Carolyn Fry's movie.
+The first act is unquestionably Carolyn Fry's movie.

-The film starts with her waking up from cryosleep in the midst of a disaster.
+The film starts, with her waking up from cryosleep in the midst of a disaster.
 While the her co-pilot Owens is still reeling from his sudden awakening, she is immediately into action, trying to land the ship.

-She is then immediately confronted with a choice.
+She is then immediately confronted with an "action movie choice".
 With the ship crashing, she prepares to purge the passenger cabin.
 Owens talks her down, telling her that he has every confidence in her to be able to land the ship.

 However, with ship still spinning out of control she attempts to purge the cabin anyway, but Owens has sabotaged the system, so that she is forced to try and land the ship intact.